RaneKun/YT-Downloader-by-Rane/README.md

 So do I even need to use your Video Compressor or can I directly use Handbrake? 🤔 =

 Well good question lad!
-You can ofc use Handbrake here directly which has a far better UI than mine, (but not a cultured one 😆) but this compressor uses [Handbrake CLI](https://handbrake.fr/downloads2.php) as mentioned [before](# 📽️ In addition, it comes bundled with a video compressor tool powered by [HandBrakeCLI](https://handbrake.fr/downloads2.php).) **And another very important part** handbrake won't retain metadata which is the whole reason why I started this project in the first place 😤 But my compressor will retain all metadata _just like how the downloader does_ 😁
+You can ofc use Handbrake here directly which has a far better UI than mine, (but not a cultured one 😆) but this compressor uses [Handbrake CLI](https://handbrake.fr/downloads2.php) as mentioned [before](#video-compressor) **And another very important part** handbrake won't retain metadata which is the whole reason why I started this project in the first place 😤 But my compressor will retain all metadata _just like how the downloader does_ 😁

 This is for the curious geeks 🤓
 =